Natural compounds for blood glucose control

 Take home message

-You may need to consider the long-term effects of eating a processed diet high in fat and sugar, and the negative impact of this on the microbiome and intestinal health.
+For natural compounds for blood glucose control, you need to consider the long-term effects of eating a processed diet high in fat and sugar.
+In addition, the negative impact of this on the microbiome and intestinal health.

 Studies looking at the health benefits from supplementation show mixed results and currently, there appears to be no advantage from taking supplements.
 Save the expense and consume real foods, especially those mentioned above to help regulate blood glucose levels.